Annemarie Weber

 Annemarie Weber (11 September 1923 – 5 July 2012) was a German-born American physiologist who studied the biochemistry of muscle action.
-She was the daughter of the German physiologist Hans Hermann Weber who also studied muscle structure and function.
+She was the daughter of the German physiologist Hans Hermann Weber, who also studied muscle structure and function.

+Biography

-Weber was born in Tübingen where her father worked at the university and grew up in Königsberg.
+Weber was born in Tübingen, West Germany, where her father worked at the university, and grew up in Königsberg, Germany.
 Her brother Jürgen Weber (1928–2007) became a sculptor.
-She was often separated from family during World War II.
+She was often separated from family during World War II without any news about their welfare.

 She joined the University of Tübingen and received an MD in 1950 and then studied myosin ATPase for her doctorate.
-She received a Rockefeller foundation grant and spent her postdoctoral at University College London with A.V.
-Hill and at Harvard.
+She received a Rockefeller foundation grant and spent her postdoctoral work at University College London with A.V.
+Hill and at Harvard University.
 She also trained under her father who had friends around the world including Albert Szent-Györgyi who had moved to the United States.

+Career

-She first went to Columbia University as a research associate in 1954 and became a lecturer in 1959.
+Weber first went to Columbia University as a research associate in 1954 and became a lecturer in 1959.
 She became a professor at St. Louis University Medical School, Missouri in 1965 and moved to the University of Pennsylvania in 1972 where she worked until her death.
 Her work was on the regulation of actin.
 She demonstrated the role of Ca^{2+} ions as intracellular signals and on actin polymerization.
+Her final academic position was as Professor Emerita of Biochemistry, University of Pennsylvania (1972–2012).

+Annemarie Weber died on 5 July 2012 in Philadelphia, Pennsylvania, from lung cancer, as she was on her way to her summer home in Woods Hole, Massachusetts.